Programmable Media

 Putting all the above in a single URL:

-Note that running the jq filter above on the example response, would return the asset with a public_id of cld-sample
+Note that running the jq filter above on the example response, returns the asset with a public_id of cld-sample.

 Select base64 alternative